In a normal round, you have access to 3 actions.

 You move up to 1 Range (or more, if you have a higher speed).
 Many nonstandard modes of movement are also covered under this action, including burrowing (using your natural burrow speed, if you have one), climbing and swimming (using either the Athletics skill or your natural climb or swim speed, if you have one).

 You indicate a creature that you can see to one or more allies, gesturing in a direction and describing the distance verbally.
 That creature is hidden to your allies, rather than unnoticed.
 This works only for allies who can see you and are in a position where they could potentially detect the target.
-If your allies can't hear or understand you, they must succeed at a Awareness check against the creature's Stealth DC or they misunderstand and believe the target is in a different location.
+If your allies can't hear or understand you, they must succeed at an Awareness check against the creature's Stealth DC, or they misunderstand and believe the target is in a different location.

 When making a race action, you pilot a vehicle at full speed in a straight line at its current heading using 3 actions.
 You must succeed at a Drive check (DC = 10 + your vehicle’s manoeuvre rating) to race.
 If your vehicle is starting from a dead stop (that is, it didn’t move last round), the DC of the check increases by 5.

 A vehicle can’t safely race through difficult terrain or over obstacles unless outfitted with special gear, nor can it safely race to a destination you can’t see unless you’ve thoroughly scanned the destination.
-If you force a vehicle to race unsafely, you must attempt a Drive check at a DC determined by the GM (usually 20 + the vehicle’s manoeuvre rating) when you encounter the difficult terrain or obstacle.
+If you force a vehicle to race unsafely, you must attempt a Drive check at a DC determined by the GM (usually 20 + the vehicle’s manoeuvre rating) when you encounter difficult terrain or an obstacle.
 If you fail or the vehicle is uncontrolled, the vehicle crashes or spins out, as determined by the GM.

-After taking a race action, a vehicle doesn’t slow down immediately.
+After taking a Race action, a vehicle doesn’t slow down immediately.
 On your next turn, you have four options: you can use another 3 action to continue to race at full speed, use 1 action to drive at the vehicle’s drive speed, use 1 action to stop short, or relinquish control of the vehicle as a free action.
 If you take a free or single action, you can also take additional action during that turn.
 For instance, you could race one turn, then on your next turn, you could fire a weapon as a single action and then drive as your move action.

 A racing vehicle provokes attacks of opportunity, but it gets a +2 bonus to its Armor against them due to its speed.